 No man is free who is not the master of himself.
-Freedom which deserves the name is to pursue our own good in our own way as long as we do not attempt to deprive others of theirs, or impede their efforts to obtain it, as Communist leaders have done in their own nations.
+Freedom which deserves the name is to pursue our own good in our own way as long as we do not attempt to deprive others of theirs, or impede their efforts to obtain it.
 If a man's passions are controlled, his freedom can be found within himself.
 He lives a religious life, he is doing his duty and is always satisfied; there is nothing more for him and he needs no additional freedom.
 He will not wish for anything or avoid anything that others are dependent on.
 Hence, an excess of freedom just becomes an excess of slavery if he asks for more freedom from the government or society.
 The highest self-bondage to detachment is identical with true freedom.
 One just loses his freedom by asking for it from others.
 The person who always asks for freedom is the person who prepares to be a slave of others.

 Many religions which are based upon God still hold God as the highest ego, the high self.
 So they are still not free.
 You must learn Buddhism and learn how to develop your Bodhicitta to help others, forget yourself and always try to destroy your ego; whenever you stop your ego by an inch, then you get an inch of freedom.
 If you completely destroy your ego, then you get complete freedom.
 This is the real final and ultimate freedom.
 It is from non-egoism that you can get real freedom.